ZhangYing100/JBHI-Swallow-PPG-supplementary-materials/README.md

 ## Usage
 These materials are provided to support the reproducibility of research described in the paper.
 When using any content:
-1. Always cite the original paper:
+1. Always cite the original paper
 2. Contact the corresponding author for clarification: [panyun@zju.edu.cn]

 ## License